vpinball/pinmame/src/p2k/README.md

 ### Modulated outputs (PWM)

-Coils and flashers take part in PinMAME's PWM integration; the lamp matrix does not, yet.
+Coils, flashers and the lamp matrix are all part of PinMAME's PWM integration.

 The board drives its outputs in shades, not on and off.
 Logging every driver register write on `rfm_160` during a game: